Bees against ants

 A honeycomb with lots of honey, pollen and even greasy larvae.
 It is worth a try…

-One afternoon in August, ants gather a large force outside the beehive and suddenly attack simultaneously.
+One afternoon, ants gather a large force outside the beehive and suddenly attack.
 They manage to separate the bees who were foraging outside from the bees who were inside the hive, isolating them from each other.
 One ant approaches the entrance, shakes her head and starts probing.
 The bees emit emergency signals and then flush out all at once like a flood, pushing the ants out.

 The bees crawl around the cave door and try to trample the ant to death.
 But when on the ground, the bees seem to be only big clumsy creatures compared to the war-designed ants.